Transgender youth reemerge as statehouse focal point in Utah

 Walker said he was particularly concerned about the disproportionately high suicide rates for transgender youth and of the potential harm that could result in the absence of treatment.

-“As a parent my first priority is to take care of my child and make sure my child’s safe,” Walker said.
+“As a parent. my first priority is to take care of my child and make sure my child’s safe,” Walker said.